Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 its $n^{\text{th}}$ equivariant homology group, where $C_*(X)$ is the $G$-complex of semialgebraic chains with closed supports of the set of real points of $X$. \end{de}

-\begin{rem} \begin{itemize} \item The Hochschild-Serre spectral sequence allows us to take a grasp of this equivariant homology from a geometric point of view.
-It takes into account the geometry of the real points of the considered real algebraic $G$-variety, the geometry of the action of $G$ on it, and the structure of the group as well. \item This equivariant homology is the same as J. van Hamel's equivariant homology defined in \cite{VH} Chapter III Definition 1.2 (at least for compact $G$-real algebraic varieties). \item Pour $G = \{e\}$, $H_n(X;G) = H_n(X)$. \end{itemize} \end{rem}
+\begin{rem} \begin{itemize} \item The Hochschild-Serre spectral sequence allows one to understand this equivariant homology from a geometrical point of view : it involves the geometry of the considered real algebraic $G$-variety, the geometry of the action and the geometry of the group $G$ itself. \item This equivariant homology is the same as J. van Hamel's equivariant homology defined in \cite{VH} Chapter III Definition 1.2 (at least for compact real algebraic $G$-varieties). \item For $G = \{e\}$, $H_n(X;G) = H_n(X)$. \end{itemize} \end{rem}